danja/hyperdata-static/makesite/content/blog/2023-09-13-llama-sparql-17.md

 Runs at another point?

 I don't need to check everything starts ok on reboot on this server, so reboot time.

+14066 triple in Guradians graph

+All started ok, no change to sys.pth.

+Hmm.
+It doesn't appear to be running in a venv, so better retry

+root@localhost:~# export PYTHONPATH=/home/hkms-apps/llama_index
+root@localhost:~# echo $PYTHONPATH
+/home/hkms-apps/llama_index

+systemctl restart jupyterhub

+---

+WARNING: The script openai is installed in '/home/jupyter-admin/.local/bin' which is not on PATH.

+Just remembered the actual code is under /home/hkms-apps/llama_index/llama_index